In Depth Baby Product Reviews Led by a Pediatrician

 Searching for the best bug spray to keep your family safer outdoors?
 We purchased and tested 8 top bug sprays suitable for kids to determine which were the most effective, safest, and best smelling and feeling products in the group.
 We tested each spray side-by-side in various environments to help you find the right spray for your needs.
 Keep reading to discover all the anti-bug-tasic details.

 Time spent outside with kids requires planning and gear to ensure a safe and fun adventure.
-We've tested various gear, from the best kids' sprinklers for your backyard to our favorite kids' swim goggles, even the best kids pedal bikes for kids.
-Don't forget to apply the best sunscreen for babies and kids and help your child stay hydrated with the best water bottle for kids.
-You may also want to pack our favorite snack catchers to keep your toddler's energy up while on the go.
+We've tested various gear, from kids' sprinklers for your backyard to our favorite kids' swim goggles.
+Don't forget to apply the sunscreen for babies and kids and help your child stay hydrated with a water bottle for kids.

 Editor's Note: We performed an update and review of available products for our bug spray lineup to get you summer-ready on May 30, 2024.